 Justice Thompson agreed that the order issued April 1 by Justice Frits Verhoeven was clear in its protection of public access and the right to participate in lawful protest, and that important liberties were being compromised by the RCMP’s enforcement actions.

 Chief among these actions are the RCMP’s checkpoints and geographically extensive exclusion zones—which have ranged up to 10 kilometres—which have limited the public from getting anywhere near the forest defenders’ logging blockades.
 This has meant the public could not show support or engage in civil disobedience by standing on the road.
 The exclusion zones also meant that media representatives were limited to having to be escorted in by RCMP members, at times the RCMP chose, in order to get close to the blockades and arrests.
 Those representatives had to prove to the RCMP they were credentialed.
-(Media access was the subject of another court application, which was also ruled on favourably by Justice Thompson, who stated the RCMP must: “ ”
+(Media access was the subject of another court application, which was also ruled on favourably by Justice Thompson, who stated the RCMP must: “keep in mind the media’s special role in a free and democratic society, and the necessity of avoiding undue and unnecessary interference with the journalistic function.”)

 Will RCMP gates at Fairy Creek blockades come down soon?